Common Questions Answered - Your Doubts, God's Answers

 • Old Testament: God provided mercy - sacrificial system, patience with Israel

-• New Testament: God still judges sin - Ananias and Sapphira, eternal hell
+• New Testament: God still judges sin - Ananias and Sapphira

 • Jesus showed both love and judgment - He also spoke about hell more than anyone